-Trump, Barr to expand anti-crime surge to several U.S. cities
+Trump, Barr to expand anti-crime surge to several US cities

 New York City Mayor Bill de Blasio said federal agents were repressing the American right to protest and he would not welcome federal agents there.

 “I still believe in the rule of law in this country, and we would go to court immediately.
-I believe what the president is doing is unconstitutional,” he said on MSNBC’s “Morning Joe” show on Wednesday.
+I believe what the president is doing is unconstitutional,” the Democratic mayor said on MSNBC’s “Morning Joe” show on Wednesday.

 Associated Press writer Michael Tarm in Chicago contributed to this report.